menandmice/micetro_docs/guides/implementation/central_mssql.rst

   The script is configured for an 8-core processor.
 It's advisable to have one temp file per processor core.
 For a 2-core processor, omit the commands to create the last 6 temp files.

 .. danger::
   Running the script will remove any existing "mmsuite" database without warning.
-T prevent data oss, perform a manual backup.
+To prevent data loss, perform a manual backup.

 Running the script will result in: